 Okay, this one’s a little tastier than ant butts.
 Carne oreada is the traditional thin steak and is famous here in the Santander region.

-I’m not sure if it’s just because we were eating vegetarian food for awhile or what, but the carne oreada we had was one of the best meals I had in Colombia.
+I’m not sure if it’s just because we were eating vegetarian food for awhile or what, but the carne oreada we had was one of the best meals I had in Colombia up to that point.

 It’s often served up with a side of yuca, arepa, potatoes, salad, and rice, and the meal is sure to leave you stuffed and satisfied.